 The Michale E. Keeling Center for Comparative Medicine strives to meet the needs of the biomedical research community in three ways:

-You can also download our biologics request form (pdf).
+You can also download our Animal and Biologics Request Form.
 Please fill in the form and fax it back to the number on the form.

 Laboratory Reference Value Registry

 The center provides a registry of normal reference values and biologic reagents for both owl monkeys and squirrel monkeys.
 Laboratories both within and outside the resource are routinely evaluating reagents such as antibodies in experiments, but this information has only been available piecemeal in published reports.
 The Office of AIDS Research and the National center for Research Resources (NCRR) have said there is a need to develop and test new and existing reagents for use in alternative nonhuman primate species.
 This registry brings together information from a number of different sources to provide a single point of reference.